LauraPuerto82/chat-with-documents/README.md

 ### Using the Interface

-1. **Select a Folder**: Click the "Select Folder" button in the sidebar to choose a directory containing your documents
+1. **Enter Folder Path**: Type or paste the full path to your documents folder in the sidebar text input, then click "Load Folder"
 2. **Wait for Indexing**: The app will automatically scan and index all supported documents (shows progress bar)
 3. **Start Chatting**: Once indexing is complete, type your questions in the chat input at the bottom
 4. **View Responses**: The AI will provide answers based on your documents, including source references